akalaszi/morphline-addons/README.md

 ```

 ## extractJsonPathsFromField
-Copied from the original [extractJsonPaths](http://kitesdk.org/docs/1.1.0/morphlines/morphlines-reference-guide.html#extractJsonPaths), which uses the Fields.ATTACHMENT_BODY to parse the json.
-You can provide the **sourceStringField** for extractJsonPathsFromField for the input json.
-Other than that it works exactly the same as the original.
+Copied from the original [extractJsonPaths](http://kitesdk.org/docs/1.1.0/morphlines/morphlines-reference-guide.html#extractJsonPaths), which parses the json from the Fields.ATTACHMENT_BODY field.
+It is possible to provide the **sourceStringField** for extractJsonPathsFromField that contains the json.
+Other than this the extractJsonPathsFromField works exactly the same as the original extractJsonPaths.

 ```
 {